 Adobe Campaign, formerly Neolane (Adobe acquired software vendor Neolane in 2013), offers a wide range of campaign automation and CRM capabilities to efficiently manage your email, social media and mobile campaigns.
 Setting it up requires knowledge and skills.

-Webmecanik : created in 2006 as a digital agency, Webmecanik took the technological turn in 2015 by developing its own marketing automation solution based on open source technology.
+Webmecanik : Created in 2006 as a digital agency, Webmecanik took a technological turn in 2015 by developing its own marketing automation solution based on open-source technology.
 Their solution contains everything that is needed to implement a marketing automation strategy.
-However, its reporting capabilities is a little less comprehensive than that of its competitors.
+However, its reporting capabilities are a little less comprehensive than that of its competitors.